-Local: A municipality can impose an occupation tax based on the gross receipts of businesses that provide natural gas for consumption within the municipality, at a rate of up to 5% (8% in Chicago).
+Local: A municipality can impose an occupation tax based on the gross receipts of businesses that provide natural gas for consumption in the municipality, at a rate of up to 5% (8% in Chicago).
 (65 ILCS 5/8-11-2)

 Taxes on gross receipts of natural gas distribution companies vary widely among states.
-Rates range from under 1% to as much as 8%, or are based on amounts of gas sold.
+Rates range from under 1% to as much as 8% of the price, or are based on amounts of gas sold.